The chromatic number of the plane with an interval of forbidden distances is at least 7: Colorings of the circle

-Note that by Proposition 2 there are no trichromatic points on $T_1(x)$.
-Moreover, to avoid some technical difficulties, we will consider only the colorings of the circle generated by a proper discrete coloring of the plane, i.e., a coloring with sufficiently small monochromatic hexagonal tiles.
+Here we are interested in some properties of the proper 3-colorings of the unit circle.
+Note that by Proposition \ref{prop3col1} there are no trichromatic points on $T_1(x)$.
+As before, to avoid some technical difficulties, we will consider only the colorings of the circle generated by a proper discrete coloring of the plane, i.e., a coloring with sufficiently small monochromatic hexagonal tiles.
 For such colorings let us formulate the following

 \begin{observ} A proper 3-coloring of the circle $T_1(x)$, generated by a hexagonal discrete coloring of the plane, contains a finite number of bichromatic points. \end{observ}

 This follows from the fact that the borders of the tiles are line segments.
 The unit circle $T_1(x)$ cannot contain a line segment in the case of a strictly convex norm.